malaybaku/VMagicMirror/docs/langs/_english/docs/face.md

 {: .doc-sec2 }

 `Blink adjust by head motion and lip sync`: Check to enable auto blink action, when the avatar moves head quickly or detect the end of speech by microphone.

-`Eye Look Target`: Select where the avatar look to.
-Available in Streaming tab.
-Select `Mouse` to makes the avatar look at the orientation mouse pointer exists.
-Select `Fixed` to fix head motion except face tracking. `User` is similar to `Fixed`, but different when the avatar body does not face straight to the monitor, by `Free Camera Mode`.
-In this case `User` makes the avatar looks head to straight to monitor (in other word, keeps to look you).

 `Move eyes during facial expression applied`: Turn on to move eyes during [Word to Motion](./docs/expression)